superctr/ctrmml/mml_ref.md

 	this is active.
 -	`fm3 <mask>` - Enables FM3 special mode.
 Mask defines the operators that
 	are affected by this channel.
 Example: `fm3 0011` to use operators 1 and 2.
 	Set the mask to `1111` to disable the special mode.
-You can use this on any channel (for example `I`) to temporarily use this MML track for FM3.
+You can use this on PSG channel 3 (`I`) or the dummy channels (`KLMNOP`) to temporarily use this MML track for FM3.

 #### Limitations
 Pan envelopes not supported.